arthurmarkiz/arthurmarkiz/README.md

 **`Digital Craftsman (Developer & Graphic Designer) FROM Brazil 🇧🇷`**

-I'm an anime lover Back-end Developer and some times Graphic Designer.
-Currently sinking my mind into Java.
+I'm an anime lover Back-end Developer and some times Graphic Designer. <br/>
+Currently focused on improving my skills in web development.

+🌍 PHP is alive and I can prove it...

 <br/>